dhondta/python-tinyscript/docs/utility.md

 -----

-## Easy reporting (Python 3 only)
+## Easy reporting

 This is achieved by passing a keyword argument `report_func=[function]` to `initialize(...)`.
-It allows to trigger a user-provided report generation function which must use Tinyscript's report objects.
+It allows to trigger a user-provided report generation function processing Tinyscript's report objects.

+!!! warning "Python 3 only"

+    Report generation relies on [`weasyprint`](https://pypi.org/project/WeasyPrint/) which is only supported on Python 3.5+, therefore not available for Python 2.

 ```python hl_lines="2 6 7 8 9 14"
 ...